cloudfoundry-attic/infrastructure-ci/README.md

 - bosh-bootloader
 - bbl-latest
 - socks5-proxy
-- consul-release
+- leftovers
+- az-automation (cli for creating an azure service principal)

 ## Reconfigure

-Use the `./reconfigure PIPELINE` to `fly set-pipeline` with the necessary environment variables.
+Use the `./reconfigure PIPELINE_NAME` to `fly set-pipeline` with the necessary environment variables.